 - if you want your theme to be ready for localization.

-For practical illustration of creating a dictionary for a theme for both cases, see the Create a translation dictionary for a theme topic.
+For practical illustration of creating a dictionary for a theme for both cases, see the Example theme translation dictionary topic.

 Manually translate words and phrases